 What we do

 EMERGENCY provides free, high-quality healthcare to victims of war, poverty and landmines, alongside building hospitals and training local medical staff.
-Founded in 1994, EMERGENCY has treated over 11 million people in 18 different countries and currently operates in Afghanistan, Central African Republic, Iraq, Italy, Sierra Leone, and Sudan.
+Founded in 1994, EMERGENCY has treated over 12 million people in 20 different countries and currently operates in Afghanistan, Eritrea, Iraq, Italy, Moldova, Sierra Leone, Sudan, Uganda, and Yemen.

 EMERGENCY is committed to participating in the global movement to ensure that free, high-quality healthcare is available to all.
 Our organisation is founded on the principle of medicine as a human right, and works on local, national, and international levels to make this a reality.